9 FAM 102.8

 9 FAM 102.8-1(B) Validity of Marriage

 a.
 Law of Place of Celebration Controls: The underlying principle in determining the validity of the marriage is that the law of the place of marriage celebration controls (except as otherwise noted below).
-If the marriage was properly and legally performed in the place of celebration and legally recognized, then the marriage is deemed to be valid for visa adjudication purposes.
+If the marriage was legally performed in the place of celebration and legally recognized, then the marriage is valid for visa adjudication purposes.
 Any prior marriage, of either party, must be legally terminated before the later marriage.

 (1) Polygamous Marriages: Polygamous marriages are not recognized as a matter of federal public policy.
 See Matter of H-, 9 I&N Dec.
 640 (BIA 1962).
 Any prior marriage, of either party, must be legally terminated before the later marriage.